priestc/moneywagon/README.md

 A two item tuple is always returned.
 The first item is the exchange  rate (as a float), the second item is a string describing the source for the exchange rate.

-Optionally, be a good netizen and set a custom useragent string for external requests, so API service maintainers know who is using their service:
+Optionally, be a good netizen and set a custom `User-Agent` string for external requests, so API service maintainers know who is using their service:

 ```python